lornahwambui/project/readme.md

 ## Setup/Installation Requirements
     1. Clone this repository to your local machine.
     2. Open the "Cats Facts" page (`introduction.html`) in your web browser to view cat facts.
-    3. To add, edit, or delete facts, you'll need to host the project on a web server and set up the server backend.
-This README focuses on the frontend part.

 ## Meows Facts Page